 2. Openly addressing problems

 No matter what’s being bought or sold, customers want to know what might go wrong.
 This helps assuage their anxiety and misgivings.

-Writing about problems in the healthcare field can be particularly tricky, but it offers a chance to be candid with your audience.
-Advanced Data Systems Corporation (or ADSC) is a healthcare automation company that’s been in business for more than 40 years.
+Writing blog posts about problems in the healthcare field can be particularly tricky, but it offers a chance to be candid with your audience.
+Previous IMPACT client Advanced Data Systems Corporation (or ADSC) is a healthcare automation company that’s been in business for more than 40 years.

-They are industry leaders in trust-building content that drives traffic to their website and garners leads and sales.
+They have become industry leaders in trust-building content that drives traffic to their website and qualified inbound sales opportunities.

 Studies have shown that merely adding a review aggregate to a product listing will increase sales dramatically.
 As buyers, we want to know the experiences of those who came before us.
 We value the experience they can offer us.

 This is particularly true in the medical field.
 Your target audience wants to know exactly what working with you will be like, whether they are prospective patients or customers.

 As inbound marketers, reviews are particularly tricky.
 Buyers are skeptical of phony reviews and worry that reviews appearing on a company’s site might be cherry-picked.
 This is why neutral review aggregators like Google and Yelp are so valuable.

 Still, honest discussion of products and services and patient testimonials can be highly beneficial to your audience — and social proof is always useful when it comes to patient acquisition.